vndmtrx/chaos-of-python/README.md

 **"Namespaces are one honking great idea -- let's do more of those!"**
 But beware the global scope, where chaos freely flows.
-'Coz in Python's land, variables roam unrestrained,
+'Coz in Python's rich land, variables roam unrestrained,
 And unintended consequences, forever unchained.

 **"Batteries included,"** they boast, a tempting proposition,
 But dependency hell awaits, as a nuclear fission.
 Pip, conda, poetry, all the radioactive waste,
-Where conflicting versions leave a bitter taste.
+Where conflicting versions leave a slim bitter taste.

 Ah, the Chaos of Python, a language of paradox, it's true,
 Where Zen's a drunken master, and contradictions ensue.